biojava/biojava.github.io/wiki/BioJava:CookBook3:NCBIQBlastService.md

 WARNING (as of early February 2011):

+- You need to use the biojava-live tree to have this example working.

 - Only blastall programs are implemented.
 MegaBlast and blastpgp are high in the TO DO list.

 - Basic sanity checks are in place so that you won't try to use blastn on a ProteinSequence object...

+- To do: create methods to manipulate expect values and word sizes.

 - Do not use multiple threads to send loads of requests to NCBI.
 This would only get you into trouble, up to getting you blacklisted by NCBI.